webprogramming260/websocket-chat/README.md

 # websocket-chat

-Example of using WebSocket with a simple peer chat program.
+Example of using WebSocket to create a simple peer chat program.

 To use the example you must already have Node.js installed.